1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Verify optimal email functionality

-Once on Global Security, review and verify the 3 security mechanisms inherent to emails: SPF, DKIM, and DMARC policy.
-These indicators should appear in green:
+Once you have accessed Global Security, review and verify the 3 security mechanisms inherent to emails: SPF, DKIM, and DMARC policy.
+These indications should display in green:

-Otherwise, this might explain why a non-spam email is being treated as spam.
+Otherwise, this may explain why an email that is not spam is treated as such.

 Click on Edit or Create to configure SPF, DKIM, and DMARC according to the recommendations below to secure your Mail Service against potential identity theft: